belsopky/TechFinger/README.md

 **Q: Is this a vulnerability scanner?**
 A: No. TechFinger performs passive analysis only.
 It does not exploit vulnerabilities or brute-force credentials.

+**Q: Does TechFinger make more than one request?**
+A: By default, one request.
+With `--profile deep` or `--max-js`, it may fetch additional external JavaScript files referenced in the HTML.

+**Q: Does TechFinger execute JavaScript?**
+A: No. It scans JavaScript source code for global variable patterns and framework signatures.
+It does not run a browser engine or execute code.

 ---

 ## Author